Skip to main content

 What is Text Compare?

 Text Compare lets you visually compare two pieces of text, no matter where they come from.
-You can compare full Word or PDF files, selected paragraphs, or text you paste in manually.
+You can compare full Word or PDF documents, selected paragraphs, or text entered manually.

-The tool highlights all differences between the original and the modified version, indicating insertions, deletions and moved content.
+The tool highlights all differences between the original and modified versions, including insertions, deletions, and moved content, making it easy to identify changes at a glance.

 Why use Text Compare?